TonicAI/textual/docs/source/redact/redacting_text.rst

         "score": 0.9
     }

-Note that LLM Synthesis is non-deterministic — you will likely get different results each time you run it.
+Note that LLM-based synthesis is non-deterministic — you will likely get different results each time you run it.

 .. _record-api-call-section: